moebrowne/device-benchmarker/README.md

 Uses dd to first write a test file to all specified devices then read the file(s) back to `/dev/null`

+## Dependencies

+There is only a single package required which is non-standard; pv.
+It's easily installed whatever Distro you are using:

+    # Ubuntu
+    apt-get install pv

+    # RHEL / CentOS
+    yum install pv

 ## Warning

 This tool will indiscriminately write to the devices specified, double check you are using the correct devices!